 Another important play is Three ComradesRussian: Tri tovarischa or Три товарища by Erich Maria Remarque.
 This story is about the friendship between three friends and the love of one of them for the charming Patricia Holman.
 The story unfolds in the Germany of the 1920s, against the background of postwar disruption and crisis.
 Remarque’s works were published in the Soviet Union during the ‘Thaw’ and made this German writer more popular here in Russia than he had ever been in Germany.
-Sixteen years after the premiere, it is still hard to get tickets to see this play, since the themes of true friendship and love are never out of fashion.
+Sixteen years after the premiere, it is still hard to get tickets Moscow theatre to see this play, since the themes of true friendship and love are never out of fashion.

 At the origin of the Sovremennik Theatre was a group of young actors and directors who had just graduated from the Moscow Art Theatre SchoolRussian: shkola-studiya MKhAT or школа-студия МХАТ.
 Many of them became well-known and popular (Yevgeni Yevstigneyev, Igor Kvasha and Oleg Tabakov).
 Today, both the actors of the ‘old school’ (Valentin Gaft, Liya Akhedzhakova and Marina Neyolova) and young actors (Nikita Yefremov, Ilya Drevnov and Svetlana Ivanova) star in the plays staged here.
 For a long time, the troupe did not have its own stage and therefore played all over the city.
 In 1974, the theatre was given the building of ColiseumRussian: Kolizey or Колизей cinema at 19a, Chistoprudny (‘Clean Ponds’) BoulevardRussian: Chistoprudnyi bulvar or Чистопрудный бульвар, which now houses its main stage.
 The Coliseum was built in 1914 by Moscow architect Roman Klein in the neo-classical and Art Nouveau styles.
 In 1970, the building underwent complete refurbishment and an overhead crossing linked it to the adjacent five-storey building, which now accommodates rehearsal rooms, workshops and technical premises.
 An eight-storey cultural and business centre was added to it in 2003, with the theatre’s Another StageRussian: Drugaya stsena or Другая сцена situated on its lower two floors.
-Since 2014, the Sovremennik Theatre has been using a new venue (the Palace on the Yauza RiverRussian: Dvorets na Yauze or Дворец на Яузе), which now stages all main performances, while the stage on Chistoprudny Boulevard is closed for renovations.© 2016-2018 moscovery.com
+Since 2014, the Sovremennik Theatre has been using a new venue (the Palace on the Yauza RiverRussian: Dvorets na Yauze or Дворец на Яузе), which now stages all main performances, while the stage on Chistoprudny Boulevard is closed for renovations.© 2016-2022 moscovery.com